Hrafnkels saga: Literature

 Historical inconsistencies and other difficulties were systematically analysed by E. V. Gordon in his 1939 paper and by Sigurður Nordal in his groundbreaking book Hrafnkatla in 1940.
 Gordon and Nordal's studies drew on data from many areas to cast doubt on its historical veracity.
-The conclusion they reached regarding the origin of the saga was that it was not a redaction of oral transmission, but rather a "bookish composition" that are "historically impossible".
+The conclusion they reached regarding the origin of the saga was that it was not a redaction of oral transmission, but rather a "bookish composition" that is "historically impossible".
 This stance has been referred to as the Buchprosa or "bookprosist" position.

 Gordon pointed out that in the saga, the suit against Hrafnkell occurring at the Althing was an anachronism.
 Although the Althing was established by 930, the proceedings for manslaughter would have occurred at the local thing, if it occurred at all in this period.
 (Note: Hrafnkell's outlawry can be calculated to ca. 940, and manslaughter suits were not taken to the Althing until 963.)
 No outsiders from the north-west would have been able at that time to meddle in this local affair of the east, as happens in the saga; in fact, the meddlers (Þorkell and his goði brother Þorgeirr Þjóstarsson from the Westfjords) are considered fictitious.

 Nordal argues that the saga treats geographical facts incorrectly.
 He claims that the valleys used as the ostensible settings for the events of the story would never have allowed for as great a population as the saga assumes.
 He also states that the cliff near Aðalból, the alleged site of the killing of Freyfaxi, simply does not exist.
 (Note: There is a place called Faxahamar that local lore says was Freyfaxi's death place, but it is a small cliff, and "it would be difficult to destroy a horse here in the way described there".
 Neither is it located where the saga prescribes it.)

 Nordal sees the saga's convincing narrative and characters as evidence that a single brilliant author composed it.
 According to Nordal the author cared little for historical accuracy, and insofar as he may have used any written historical sources, he changed them according to his own whim to fit the plot of the novella he wanted to write.